SKhalaf03/SKhalaf03/README.md

 # Hi!
 I'm Saif 👋

 I'm a final-year Software Engineering student with a passion for building projects — both as a professional pursuit and a hobby.
 I love exploring various areas of software development, always aiming to learn and grow.
-When I'm not coding, you'll probably find me playing soccer! ⚽
+When I'm not coding, you'll probably find me playing and watching soccer! ⚽

 ## 📈 Technologies & Languages